tdwg/vocab/maintenance-specification.md

 - maximal reusability in multiple contexts
 - stability and persistence

 The benefits of expansion and evolution of TDWG vocabularies must be balanced against the need to maintain the attributes listed above.
 It is the responsibility of the managing Interest Group, in consultation with the community and the Executive Committee, to weigh the potential benefits of changes to the vocabulary against the costs.
+Decisions should be guided by assessing the extent to which proposals meet the following requirements.

+Because the primary purpose of TDWG vocabularies is to facilitate data sharing, it is necessary to show that multiple parties will benefit from the change.
+As such, it is a minimum requirement that two independent entities indicate that they desire the change (the **demand** requirement).
+Additionally, it is required that there is a consensus within the community that the proposed change will accomplish the desired outcome (the **efficacy** requirement), and that making the change will not adversely affect the interoperability of existing implementations that depend on the stability of the vocabulary (the **stability** requirement).

-These considerations influence the term change process as it is described in the remaining subsections of Section 3.
+The considerations listed above influence the change process as it is described in the remainder of this document.
+In cases where there is no specific course of action prescribed in this document for a proposed change, the general principles outlined above should be used to guide the decisions of the maintaining Interest Group.

 **3.1.1 Version changes**